NVIDIA/aistore/docs/storage_svcs.md

 * `lru.capacity_upd_time`: string indicating the minimum time to update capacity
 * `lru.enabled`: bool that determines whether LRU is run or not; only runs when true

-**NOTE**: In setting bucket properties for LRU, any field that is not explicitly specified is defaulted to the data type's zero value.
+**NOTE**: In setting bucket properties for LRU, any field that is not explicitly specified defaults to the data type's zero value.

 Example of setting bucket properties:
 ```shell